 Favorite wines: The “Three B’s”: Brunello, Barbera & Barleywine

 Ordering Manager, Montgomeryville

 Meridyth is the voice of reason character in every 80′s movie ever.
 With a breadth of knowledge regarding beer, wine, and pop music, Meridyth is the person to ask about fixing your brewing problems, or which cereal is best.
-A registered BJCP judge, this girl knows her brews.
+A certified BJCP judge, this girl knows her brews.